How to get a second phone number — 4 Methods compared

 You can use a virtual number app like Quo to have two numbers on one mobile phone.
 Your existing number will continue to work for personal calls.
 Your new number — dedicated to business — will function through the app.

-No, instead of a SIM card using cellular data, second phone number apps like Quo use VoIP technology to route your calls and texts over WiFi..
+Since calls and texts travel over your internet connection rather than a cellular network, you don’t need a SIM card to use second phone number apps like Quo.
+Instead, they use VoIP technology to route your calls and texts over WiFi.
 You choose a new number, then use it on your phone, computer, or tablet through the app or desktop version.

 Simply open the app to make calls or send messages — just like you would with a regular phone number.
 VoIP services eliminate the need for an extra device, mobile data plan, or to change your number.